andris1177/my-way-of-installing-arch/README.md

 makepkg -si
 ```

-### After installing yay you can aces the aur, yay works almost the same way as pacman one exepcion is tha you dont have to run yay as root.
+### After installing yay you can aces the aur, yay works almost the same way as pacman one exepcion is that you dont have to run yay as root.

 ### installing Nvidia GPU drivers